RosterElf Logo

 Employment records

-Personal details, employment contracts and position information.
+Personal details, contracts, employment type and position information.

-Time and attendance records
+Time & attendance records

 Hours worked, overtime, breaks and timesheet requirements.

-Retention and disposal
+Retention & disposal

 7-year minimum retention and secure disposal procedures.